vinitkumar/node-twitter/readme.md

 Node twitter is an experimental twitter clone written in Node.js and MongoDB.
-The purpose of this project is to test and experiment with clean architecture and replicate the social media experience.
+The purpose of this project is to test and experiment with clean architecture and replicate the social media experience that twitter provides.

 ## Installation and Running
 You must have Node, npm and MongoDB installed.